The population of Bristol

 The data, together with more information about the estimates, can be found in the following:

-- Mid-2014 Ward population estimates by broad age band
+- Mid-2014 Population estimates by five year age band for 2016 wards

 Small area population estimates can be displayed on a map using our Instant Atlas data tool.

 The Office for National Statistics (ONS) have published 2012-based population projections for Bristol:

 - Bristol population projections briefing note (pdf, 323 KB) (opens new window) (pdf, 324k) (opens new window)